StartArticlesWhat is NPS - Net Promoter Score?

 Limitations of NPS:

-1. Excessive simplification: It may not capture the nuances of the customer experience
+1. Oversimplification: May not capture nuances of the customer experience.

-2. Lack of context: Does not provide reasons for the assigned scores
+2. Lack of context: Does not provide reasons for the scores given.

-3. Cultural variations: The interpretations of the scale can vary between cultures
+3. Cultural variations: Interpretations of the scale may vary between cultures.

 Best practices:

-3. Segmentation: Analyze the NPS by customer or product segments
+3. Segmentation: Analyze NPS by customer or product segments.

 Implementation:

-The NPS can be implemented through email surveys, SMS, website, or integrated into applications and digital products
+NPS can be implemented through email surveys, SMS, website, or integrated into apps and digital products.

 Importance for business:

-NPS has become a key metric for many companies, being frequently used as a KPI (Key Performance Indicator) to assess customer satisfaction and overall business performance
+NPS has become a key metric for many companies, often used as a KPI (Key Performance Indicator) to assess customer satisfaction and overall business performance.

 NPS Evolution:

-Since its introduction, the concept of NPS has evolved to include practices such as "Closed Loop Feedback", where companies actively monitor respondents to solve problems and improve the experience
+Since its introduction, the concept of NPS has evolved to include practices such as “Closed Loop Feedback,” where companies actively follow up with respondents to resolve issues and improve the experience.

 Conclusion: